crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 Market Research <span class="text-muted">: Assignment 2</span>
 =============================================================
-This week we will be looking at the wealth of companies and projects that use crowdsourcing as part of their business.
-Here's an updated list of companies and projects that you could research:
+This homework will look at the wealth of companies and platforms that use crowdsourcing as part of their business.
+Here's a list of companies and platforms that you could research:

 1. Microtask and Freelance Platforms
    * [Amazon Mechanical Turk (MTurk)](https://www.mturk.com/): Marketplace for Human Intelligence Tasks (HITs)